Monsalves/ParkNow-UXD/README.md

 - **Favorites Organization**: Optimized the "Favorites" section by enabling custom groups to reduce visual clutter and improve organization.

-- **Icon Redesign**: Redesigned the "Favorites" icon to maintain aesthetic consistency throughout the application. *(Pending decision on whether to name it "Favorites" or "Saved")*
+- **Icon Redesign**: Redesigned the icon and updated the section name to "Saved" to maintain aesthetic consistency throughout the application.

 - **Navbar Adjustment**: Reorganized the navbar, reducing it to three main options and centering the map as the primary screen for users.

 - **Additional Details**: Expanded parking details and street descriptions, making prices more visible and adding brief references to assist navigation.

-- **Rating Method**: Implemented a feature for users to rate parking spots, improving interaction and trust in the platform. *(Overlay still pending implementation)*
+- **Rating Method**: Implemented a feature for users to rate parking spots, improving interaction and trust in the platform.

 - **Map Search**: Updated the map search bar with more descriptive text to guide users on its purpose and functionality.